jcmcnch/MGPrimerEval/README.md

 ### Input Requirements:

 The only thing you need are raw, *unassembled* paired-end meta'omics data such as metagenomes or metatranscriptomes.
-They should be compressed in gzip format (suffix=`gz`).
+They should be compressed in gzip format (suffix = `gz`).
 Merged read pairs or single-end reads are not currently supported.
 It is important that data have not been filtered or assembled, since the goal of this pipeline is to recover the underlying environmental patterns with respect to primer matches/mismatches (which assumes that your metagenome/-transcriptome is an accurate representation of the environment in question).

 ### Recommended operating systems